Q & A

 Wave Therapy is non-invasive procedure that stimulates new blood vessel growth in the penis, which is essential for a firm, long lasting and spontaneous erection.

-Most man with erectile dysfunction is a candidate for Acoustic Wave Therapy treatment.
+Most men with erectile dysfunction are candidates for Acoustic Wave Therapy treatment.
 The treatment is an encouraging option for men who have not responded to pharmaceutical remedies or are experiencing negative side effects.
 Whether your ED is mild or more severe, Acoustic Wave Therapy may be able to benefit you.

 Additionally, some men use Acoustic Wave Therapy for sexual performance enhancement to increase firmness and sensation.

 Clinical evidence shows that Acoustic Wave Therapy generates a significant clinical improvement of erectile function, as well as improvement in penile blood flow without adverse effects.
 Meta-analysis studies show that it has the capability to significantly help in the treatment of erectile dysfunction.